kamanashisroy/shotodol/core/console/README.md

 Console
 ========

-[Console](http://en.wikipedia.org/wiki/Command-line_interface) lets use to communicate with shotodol application in interactive way.
+[Console](http://en.wikipedia.org/wiki/Command-line_interface) lets you to communicate with shotodol application in interactive way.
 The console is called shake shell .
 It is based on unix philosophy (write programs to handle text streams, because that is a universal interface.).
 You can also load [shake shell](../shake/README.md) and execute a target here.
 Use the _help_ command to know more about a command.

 ```
  help commandname